 Roland Barthes, ‘The Eiffel Tower’, 1979

-The Busáras building itself was a visionary and contested scheme.
+Busáras was a visionary and contested scheme for 1940s Ireland.
 At that time, the largest civic building project in post-war Europe, it was lauded and visited by architects from across the continent.
-Designed by Michael Scott and Partners, the building was envisaged as a kind of civic Gesamtkunstwerk (or ‘total art work’), to serve the practical, social and cultural needs of its public users.
-Influenced by the Swiss Pavilion at the Cité Universitaire in Paris and by the Salvation Army hostel in Paris (both by Le Corbusier) it was to include a top floor public restaurant which was to become a night-club in the evening, a crèche for children, a bicycle park, and a ‘rather stylish’ cinema theatre in its basement, complete with a big ‘free-standing screen, with a cantilevered platform out in front… which could be used for lectures’.
-An expression of modern Ireland, the building was also the main hub whereby Irish people would leave the country, travelling by bus and then by boat to the UK and further afield from the late 40s onwards.
+Designed by Michael Scott and Partners, influenced by International Modernism – Le Corbusier in particular – and incorporating the very latest structural techniques courtesy of Anglo-Danish engineer Ove Arup, the building was envisaged as a kind of civic Gesamtkunstwerk (or ‘total art work’), to serve the practical, social and cultural needs of its public users, from a top floor public restaurant which was to become a night-club in the evening, to a ‘rather stylish’ cinema theatre in its basement.
+An ambitious expression of a nascent modern Irish State, the building conversely became a locus for large-scale Irish emigration to the UK – travelling abroad by bus and then by boat – from the 50s onwards.

-Following the much-delayed opening of Busáras to the Irish public in October 1953, the basement newsreel Cinema lay idle, until repurposed into a theatre in late 1959.
-Shortly afterwards, it was taken on by actress Phyllis Ryan as a base for her Gemini theatre company, who were to become a major producer of new plays in Ireland.
-At a time when the national theatre was not seen to be supporting new writing, Phyllis and Gemini are credited with maintaining independent theatre in Ireland during the period.
-The Eblana premièred the work of Irish playwrights including Brian Friel, John.
-B. Keane, and Aodhán Madden, and brought the work of playwrights ranging from Tennessee Williams to Neil Simon, Alan Ayckbourn to Joe Orton to a Dublin audience.
-It staged plays ranging from populist revues to experimental works, and covered taboo subjects in Ireland of the time such as homosexuality, homelessness and criticism of the Catholic Church.
-However the artistic fortunes of Gemini and the Eblana gradually declined, and the theatre was eventually closed in 1995, though it remains – albeit in poor condition – underneath the station.
+The Eblana was repurposed into a theatre in late 1959 and soon after taken on by actress Phyllis Ryan as a base for her Gemini theatre company.
+At a time when the Abbey theatre was not seen to be supporting new writing, the Eblana premièred the early works of Irish playwrights including Brian Friel, Samuel Beckett, and John B. Keane, also bringing the work of playwrights such as Tennessee Williams, Neil Simon, and Joe Orton to a Dublin audience.
+The Eblana staged plays ranging from populist revues to experimental works, and covered taboo subjects in Ireland of the time such as homosexuality, homelessness and criticism of the Catholic Church.
+However the artistic fortunes of Gemini and the Eblana gradually declined, and the theatre was eventually closed in 1995.
+It remains – albeit in poor condition – underneath the station.

-The exhibition also features contributions from many longstanding and new collaborators in the realisation of these works, with thanks to: Oran Day, Karl Burke, Louis Haugh, Michael Kelly, Justine Cooper, Des Nealon, Peter Mulvaney, Eve Woods, Philip White, Morris Deegan and Michael Daly.
+The exhibition features contributions from many longstanding and new collaborators in the realisation of the works, including: Oran Day, Karl Burke, Louis Haugh, Michael Kelly, Justine Cooper, Des Nealon, Peter Mulvaney, John Beattie, and Eve Woods.

 He is the recipient of various Arts Council awards, and residencies at Fire Station Artists’ Studios, Dublin; Gertrude Contemporary Art Spaces, Melbourne.
 He is co-director/curator of the artist-run space, Pallas Projects/Studios, and was co-editor of the recent publication Artist-Run Europe, published by Onomatopee.